hmxmilohax/rb3-pc/instrument-repo/readme.md

 **Switch the drop-down menu next to it to "Rock Band" if you're using a Rock Band guitar or leave it on “Guitar Hero” if you're using a Guitar Hero guitar**.

 **Some guitar controllers** (most notably Guitar Hero controllers) misbehave and **refuse to map sometimes.
-If you try mapping a button and get “U+” or something similar on every button, click “Filter Noise"** at the bottom left of the controller configuration window **then try mapping**.
+If you try mapping a button and get “U+”, click “Filter Noise"** at the bottom left of the controller configuration window **then try mapping**.

 | **RPCS3**          | **Rock Band Guitars** | **Guitar Hero Guitars** |
 |:------------------:|:---------------------:|:-----------------------:|